 Derek Loeser is a senior member of Keller Rohrback’s nationally recognized Complex Litigation Group and a member of the firm’s Executive Committee.
-He maintains a national practice prosecuting class action and large scale individual cases, including corporate fraud and misconduct, securities, Employee Retirement Income Security Act (“ERISA”), breach of fiduciary duty, and investment mismanagement cases.
+He maintains a national practice prosecuting class action and large scale individual cases, including corporate fraud and misconduct, securities, Employee Retirement Income Security Act (“ERISA”) pension and health plan, breach of fiduciary duty, and investment mismanagement cases.
 Derek has served as lead and co-lead counsel in large, complex cases in both state and federal courts around the country.

 Before joining Keller Rohrback, Derek served as a law clerk for the Honorable Michael R. Hogan, U.S. District Court for the District of Oregon, and was a trial attorney in the Employment Litigation Section of the Civil Rights Division of the U.S. Department of Justice in Washington, D.C., where he prosecuted individual and class action employment discrimination cases.
 He is a frequent speaker at national conferences on class actions, ERISA and other complex litigation topics.